-Chaos tests can be done anywhere in the DevOps cycle.
+Chaos experiments can be done anywhere in the DevOps cycle.
 The extent of chaos tests varies from CI pipelines to production.
 In development pipelines, you might use chaos tests specific to applications being developed.
 As you move towards operations or production, you will expect a lot of failure scenarios for which you want to be resilient against, hence the number of chaos tests grows significantly.

-Typical use cases of Litmus include – failure or chaos testing in CI pipelines, increased chaos testing in staging and production environments, Kubernetes upgrades certification, post-upgrade validation of services, and resilience benchmarking, etc.
+Typical use cases of Litmus include – failure or chaos testing in CI pipelines, increased chaos testing in staging and production and production environments, Kubernetes upgrades certification, post-upgrade validation of services, and resilience benchmarking, etc.

 - For Developers: To run chaos experiments during application development as an extension of unit testing or integration testing.